-Best PowerShell Guides to Buy in October 2025
+Best PowerShell Guides to Buy in November 2025

 PowerShell for Sysadmins: Workflow Automation Made Easy

-- MASTER POWERSHELL FOR EFFICIENT WORKFLOW AUTOMATION.
+- MASTER POWERSHELL FOR EFFORTLESS WORKFLOW AUTOMATION TODAY!

-- EASY-TO-FOLLOW TECHNIQUES IN A USER-FRIENDLY PAPERBACK.
+- EASY-TO-FOLLOW GUIDE WITH PRACTICAL TIPS IN A CONVENIENT PAPERBACK.

 Learn PowerShell in a Month of Lunches, Fourth Edition: Covers Windows, Linux, and macOS